 source attribute to

-The logging UI only displays drop filters with the
+Logging.
+The Logs UI only displays drop filters with the

 The drop filters UI prompts you to select whether to drop logs based on the query or on specific attributes.